The Purple Rose of Cairo

 Is it any good?

-Woody Allen's whimsical tale seems like a valentine -- with some doubts -- to the 1930s movie industry and its glossy black-and-white make-believe that uplifted the downtrodden, Depression-era audiences.
+Woody Allen's whimsical tale seems like a valentine -- with some doubts -- to 1930s movies and their glossy black-and-white make-believe that uplifted downtrodden, Depression-era audiences.
 Grown-ups can take this breezy comedy as both a tribute to and a cautionary tale of women who love movies too much.
 Kids can enjoy it as one the many fish-out-of-water plots, in which a fantasy-film archetype must deal with the 20th-century real world.
 And Woody Allen fans will get their fill of his clever dialogue, tinged with existential angst and uncertainty around the edges.

 The gimmicky premise pays off in a number of very funny scenes, but there's also a wistful quality about the film, its sepia-toned settings, and an ending twist that puts into sharp focus the idea that true love and happy endings exist more often in movies than in real life.
 Younger viewers, especially those not into the time period, might be restless that the farce here is more about dialogue, relationships, and concepts than special effects and action.